Admissions

 Admissions Requirements

-A holistic review process is applied to each application.
+A holistic review process is applied to each MPH application.
 We are looking for students with promising academic performance along with grit and determination, and a passion for serving underserved communities, which is consistent with the mission of ACHE.